OwenT2424/operating-systems-cw-journal/week6.md

 <img width="789" height="467" alt="Screenshot 2025-12-22 074201" src="https://github.com/user-attachments/assets/3712332c-2ec2-4a55-a119-14549513e7be" />

-Network performance was tested using iperf3 to generate sustained traffic between the workstation and server.
+Network performance was tested using iperf3 to generate sustained traffic between the workstation and server [3].
 The results showed high network throughput throughout the test, demonstrating the system’s ability to handle network load under stress.

 ## 6. Performance Analysis

-Compared to baseline measurements collected in Week 5, stress testing resulted in significantly increased CPU utilisation, higher memory usage with minor swap activity, elevated disk I/O load, and substantially increased network throughput.
-Despite the increased demand on system resources, the server remained stable and responsive throughout all tests, indicating effective resource management under load.
+Compared to baseline measurements collected in Week 5, stress testing resulted in significantly increased CPU utilisation, higher memory usage with minor swap activity, elevated disk I/O load, and substantially increased network throughput [3].
+Despite the increased demand on system resources, the server remained stable and responsive throughout all tests, indicating effective resource management under load [3].

 ## 7. Week 6 Reflection